EdvinCodes/LinkList/README.md

 Unlike other tools that hit rate limits or require subscriptions, LinkList is designed for performance and freedom:

-- **Concurrency:** Handles multiple users without crashing thanks to ephemeral auth sessions.
+- **Concurrency:** Handles multiple users without crashing thanks to ephemeral auth sessions and threaded workers.
 - **Smart Matching:** Enhanced search algorithm that finds songs even with slightly different metadata.
 - **Chrome Ready:** Fixes the common "header compression" bug found in other transfer tools.
 - **CLI Mode:** Includes a powerful terminal script for migrating massive libraries (1000+ songs) without browser timeouts.